 Automatic weapons allow a unit to make multiple attacks per turn, against the same or multiple targets.
-This is handled by giving each weapon a ▼ Fan of fire.
+This is handled by giving each weapon a Fan of fire.
 This is a static number indicating the number of attacks the weapon allows.

 These attacks need to all be within a 45-degree cone of each other - a unit can't attack one target in front of it and another behind it, for example, in the same turn.
 When in doubt, use your index and middle fingers, spread apart, as the cone.
-Each shot is resolved in turn; players cannot combine the damage from multiple shots on one target.